Kolmogorov equations on the space of probability measures associated to the nonlinear filtering equation: the viscosity approach: Abstract

 We study the backward Kolmogorov equation on the space of probability measures associated to the Kushner-Stratonovich equation of nonlinear filtering.
 We prove existence and uniqueness in the viscosity sense and, in particular, we provide a comparison theorem.

 In the context of stochastic filtering it is natural to consider measure-valued processes that satisfy stochastic differential equations.
-The associated backward Kolmogorov equations have been studied mainly assuming that these processes admit a density.
+In the literature, a classical way to address this problem is by assuming that these measure-valued processes admit a density.
 Our approach is different and we work directly with measures.
-The equation we study is then a second-order partial differential equation of parabolic type on the space of probability measures.
+Thus, the backward Kolmogorov equation we study is a second-order partial differential equation of parabolic type on the space of probability measures with compact support.
 In the literature only few results are available on viscosity solutions for this kind of problems and in particular the uniqueness is a very challenging issue.
-Here we provide a uniqueness result via comparison theorem, which is obtained combining a variational principle (in the sense of Borwein-Preiss) and a smooth way to approximate a solution.
+Here we find a viscosity solution and then we prove that it is unique via comparison theorem.